 Channel preference research produces strategic value when findings directly inform three retail decisions: where to invest, what to connect, and what to differentiate.

 Where to invest means allocating capital and operating budget based on which channel delivers more value for each category and occasion.
 If research reveals that apparel shoppers need in-store evaluation for first purchases but shift to online for repurchase, investment in fitting room experience and online reorder convenience both become justified with evidence rather than intuition.
+The mistake to avoid is treating “online vs. in-store” as a zero-sum capital allocation; both channels often need investment in different dimensions.

 What to connect addresses the friction points between channels that research identifies.
 If shoppers research online but cannot easily check in-store availability, that specific gap becomes a technology priority.
 If in-store shoppers want to compare prices with online options while standing in the aisle, mobile experience investment addresses a confirmed need.
 Research prioritizes the specific connections that matter most to shoppers rather than building omnichannel features speculatively.
+For deeper treatment of cross-channel hybrid journeys, see our companion guide on online vs in-store preferences research.

 What to differentiate recognizes that each channel should offer distinct value rather than replicating the same experience.
 Research reveals what shoppers uniquely value about each channel, which guides investment in channel-specific strengths rather than channel-agnostic standardization.
+A store that tries to be “as convenient as online” gives up its sensory and social advantages without becoming convenient enough to win on that dimension; an e-commerce site that tries to be “as immersive as a store” adds friction without producing the in-person value that justifies it.

 Channel preferences evolve as technology, competitor offerings, and shopper habits shift.
 A one-time channel preference study provides a snapshot that decays within months.
 Continuous research running quarterly or after significant channel changes maintains current understanding of how shoppers navigate between your online and physical presence.